-As the world is changing day by day, various new diseases are either being biologically developed or have been created due to the evolving of different types of viruses.
+In this dynamic world, various new diseases emerge that result from scientists’ or other viruses’ evolution.
 One such deadly disease that has taken over a large number of lives is the Herpes Simplex Virus Type 1 (HSV-1).
 This disease is quite common but can be transferred from one person to another as it is highly contagious.
 The HSV-1 transmission usually takes place in humans during their childhood and then lives with them throughout their whole life.
-The central place where the Herpes Simplex Virus Type 1 (HSV-1) lives is around the mouth known as labial and the second place which it targets is the genital and anal area.
+(HSV-1) mostly lives around the mouth, known as labial, but it can also target the genital area.

 The HSV-1 Transmission During 2016

-It was estimated in 2016 that about 3.7 billion people who are below the age of 50 had become infected with this virus.
+According to statistics, about 3.7 billion people below the age of 50 had this infection in 2016.
 The country that was the most affected by this disease was Africa.
 The country least affected by this was the United States of America.
-About 192 million people around the world, ages 15 to 49 years old, had been infected by this deadly virus in the year 2016.

 What Are the Signs and Symptoms of the Herpes Simplex Virus (HSV) Type 1?

 Most people who have been infected by this virus orally are not aware until they start to experience severe outbreaks.
 The main signs of the Herpes Simplex Virus Type 1 (HSV-1) oral infection is blisters on or around the mouth called ulcers.
-Similarly, there are sores round the mouth called cold sores.
+Similarly, cold sores are those sores that occur around the mouth.
 When infected, people experience severe itching and burning around parts of their mouth.
 This usually happens before the sores appear in the mouth or on the lips.
 The herpes infection around the genitals has typical symptoms that many people are unaware of.
 There could be the growth of blisters or ulcers around the genitals and the anal area.
 These symptoms may occur again and get more brutal over time.

-How Is This Disease (HSV-1) Transmitted From One Person to Another?
+How Does HSV-1 Transmit from One Person to Another?

 The Herpes Simplex Virus Type 1 (HSV-1) transmission is done at a rapid speeds, so consult a doctor as soon as you experience a symptom of it.